sebastiangreger/kirby3-commentions/README.md

 ],
 ```

+_NB.
+The timemin/timemax spam protections are disabled if Kirby's built-in page cache is in use._

-When timeout protections are active, comments are rejected if submitted too soon or too long after the form has been created (disabled when using Kirby's built-in page cache); the defaults can be adjusted by adding either or both of the following settings:
+When timeout protections are active, comments are rejected if submitted too soon or too long after the form has been created; the defaults can be adjusted by adding either or both of the following settings:

 ```php
 'sgkirby.commentions.spamtimemin' => 5    ,    /* seconds after which a submission is valid; default 5s */
 'sgkirby.commentions.spamtimemax' => 86400,    /* seconds after which a submission is no longer valid; default 24h */
 ```

-### Reactions in "grouped" view
+_NB.
+These time settings do not have an effect if Kirby's built-in page cache is used._

+### Grouping certain standard reactions

 When comments are displayed using the `<?= commentionsList('grouped') ?>` helper, adding the following settings array gives control over what reaction types are displayed as separate groups, in what order, and what title is used - remove any comment types to include them in the main comment list instead of displaying them as a separate group: